wmjae/cometbft/docs/references/architecture/tendermint-core/adr-056-light-client-amnesia-attacks.md

 - The Amnesia Evidence is not valid
 - The Amnesia Evidence is not within their own trial period i.e. too soon.
-- They don't have the Amnesia Evidence and it is has an empty polc (each validator needs to run their own trial period of the evidence)
+- They don't have the Amnesia Evidence and it has an empty polc (each validator needs to run their own trial period of the evidence)
 - Is of an AmnesiaEvidence that has already been committed to the chain.

 Finally it is important to stress that the protocol of having a trial period addresses attacks where a validator voted again for a different block at a later round and time.
 In the event, however, that the validator voted for an earlier round after voting for a later round i.e. `VoteA.Timestamp < VoteB.Timestamp && VoteA.Round > VoteB.Round` then this action is inexcusable and can be punished immediately without the need of a trial period.
 In this case, PotentialAmnesiaEvidence will be instantly upgraded to AmnesiaEvidence.